ftrackhq/ftrack-recipes/python/actions/clone_review_with_latest/README.md

-# Clone list with latest versions
+# Clone review with latest versions

-Example action to clone a list and inlclude the same versions but moved to latest ones.
+Example action to clone a review and include the same versions but moved to latest ones.

 ## Scope

 -   Register the action and/or event listener
--   Clone list
+-   Clone review
 -   Update versions

 ## Install and setup